School of Liberal Arts

 Degree of Master of Arts

-For the Master of Arts degree with thesis, the minimum course requirement is 24 semester hours plus thesis research.
+For the Master of Arts degree with thesis, the minimum course requirement is 24 semester hours plus 6 hours of thesis research.
 For the Master of Arts without thesis, the minimum course requirement is 30 semester hours.
-(Certain departments require a minimum of 36 hours).
+Certain departments require higher minimum hours as indicated in the degree requirements for specific programs.
 A reading knowledge of one modern foreign language pertinent to research in the discipline may be required by the department.

 Degree of Master of Science